scottaohara/accessibility_interview_questions/README.md

     + What sort of information is appropriate for use in a `title`?
 - Describe a scenario where you might use `aria-describedby`.
 - What are landmark roles and how can they be useful?
-- When might you use a toggle button, such as a `button` utilizing `aria-pressed` and/or `role="switch"` over a checkbox?
+- For each element, when might you use a toggle button, a switch control, or a checkbox?
 - Describe methods to hide content:
     + From all users.
     + From only screen reader users.